UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 ```
 {: .output}

-Your Desktop will likely look different, but the important thing is that you see the folder we worked in for the R plotting lesson.
+Your Desktop will likely look different, but the important thing is that you see the folder we worked in for the Python plotting lesson.
 Is the `un-report` directory listed on your Desktop?

 How can we get into the `un-report` directory?